Background: Multifunctional Lipid Probes

 This repository is still under construction, please forgive us for incomplete sections as we build features!

-Functionalized lipid probes are at the intersection of several niche biotechnologies.
-This overview will serve as a summary of the capabilities, nuances, and limitations of their utility.
-Additional resources and published review articles will be referenced and linked below for greater detail.
+Functionalized lipid probes are a toolset intended to fuse several niche biotechnologies.
+This overview will serve as a summary of the capabilifties, nuances, and limitations of their utility.
+Please find additional resources and published primary and review articles below for greater detail.

 Introduction: Why Study Lipid Interactomes?

 At its core, biology is a complex network of chemical interactions.
 Every biological process—from metabolism to signaling—depends on the physical interactions between molecules, including proteins, nucleic acids, and lipids.
 While proteins have long been the primary focus of interaction studies, lipids play an equally crucial yet often under-appreciated role in cellular function.
-Therefore, there is a need for detailed knowledge of lipid-protein interactions (the lipid interactome), in healthy and diseased cells and tissue.
+Therefore, there is a need for detailed knowledge of lipid-protein interactions (the lipid interactome).
+To learn about diseases and to find new therapeutic targets, in the comparison of the lipid interactomes of healthy and diseased cells and tissue is currently developing into a new field of lipid biology.

 Lipid-Lipid Interactions and Membrane Properties

 Lipids are primarily organized within membrane bilayers, where their interactions define critical membrane properties such as rigidity, fluidity, and resistance to detergents.
 By studying lipid-lipid interactions and lipid interactomes, researchers will gain deeper insight into how these molecular interactions influence local and global membrane architecture and dynamics.
-Understanding these interactions and interactomes is essential for unraveling fundamental processes like vesicle trafficking, cell signaling, and membrane compartmentalization.
+Understanding these interactions and interactomes is essential for unraveling fundamental processes such as vesicle trafficking, cell division, cell signaling, and membrane compartmentalization.

 Lipids as Signaling Molecules